Skip to main content

 “Creative writing” is a broad term that, when it comes to professional careers, encapsulates many different forms of writing.

-“There are so many genres,” said Melissa Hart, an instructor in the online Master of Fine Arts (MFA) program in Creative Writing at Southern New Hampshire University (SNHU).
+“There are so many genres,” said Melissa Hart, an instructor in the online Master of Fine Arts (MFA) in Creative Writing program at Southern New Hampshire University (SNHU).

 She said the career pathways for creative writers are virtually unlimited.

-Much like their earning potential, the daily duties of a creative writer can vary greatly depending on what projects they’re working on at any given time, Hart said.
+The daily duties of a creative writer can vary greatly depending on what projects they’re working on at any given time, Hart said.

 “I think duties differ writer to writer,” she said.
 “In my work, I practice writing almost every day — usually rough drafts, and then revisions, of novel chapters and nonfiction book chapters, magazine and newspaper articles and essays and newsletter posts.”

-- Copywriter – working in advertising and marketing writing persuasive ad copy.
+• Copywriter – working in advertising and marketing, writing persuasive ad copy.

 And in today’s digital world, another form of writing that continues to thrive is blogging, which is defined by global website development leader Wix as articles posted to a website focused on a specific area of interest.